Months-Long Investigation Into Shooting Death of Alynia Lawrence In South Sacramento Results In 4 Arrests

 SACRAMENTO (CBS13) — Four arrests have been made in connection to the January shooting death of Alynia Lawrence in south Sacramento which happened just weeks before her 18th birthday, authorities announced Thursday.

-Lawrence was shot and killed while sitting in a car parked outside a liquor store on January 13.READ MORE: 5 Arrested After Gang-Related Assault In Turlock
+Lawrence was shot and killed while sitting in a car parked outside a liquor store on January 13.READ MORE: Detectives Raid Butane Honey Oil Lab In Placer County; Meth, Fentanyl Also Found

 “There are so many ways to describe the hurt, the pain, even feeling violated as a family losing someone in such a way,” Sandra Hudson said of her great-niece.